 With the above qualifications, and during his work at the Faculty of Mechanical and Electrical Engineering at Damascus University as a lecturer assistant, he obtained a scholarship from the Japanese Government as a research student.
-Soon he was dispatched by Damascus University in 1983 to prepare for Doctor Degree in Information Engineering at Nagoya University, Nagoya, Japan.
-After finishing the Japanese language course, in a few days of work at Nagoya University Computation Center (a giant CC) with the signature data and the programs he received from his advisor, and with his professionality and explorative mind in dealing with research problems as a DEECDI, he discovered the High Pressure Regions in off-line signatures by applying the halfpower points of the curve of the resonant circuit from electrical circuit theory to the histogram of the signature and considered pixels with gray levels higher than this level as high pressure pixels and the others as low pressure ones.
+Soon he was dispatched by Damascus University in 1983 to prepare for Doctor Degree in Information Engineering at Nagoya University, Nagoya, Japan (7 researchers of this university received Nobel Prize recently).
+This was the first case of its kind in Syria (he was the first Syrian Ph.
+D. student in Japan).
+After finishing the Japanese language course, in a few days of work at Nagoya University Computation Center (a giant Computer Center) with the signature data prepared by Fujitsu Company, and the programs he received from his advisor, and with his professionality and explorative mind in dealing with research problems as a DEECDI, he discovered the High Pressure Regions in off-line signatures by applying the half-power points of the curve of the resonant circuit from electrical circuit theory to the histogram of the signature and considered pixels with gray levels higher than this level as high pressure pixels and the others as low pressure ones.
 This principle gave amazing results in distinguishing between genuine signatures and skillfully forged ones, and the findings and their developments appeared in local (Japanese) and international publications [9-11].
+Within two years, he became known worldwide in this field.
 During his work on computerized solutions of signature verification and analysis, M. Ammar studied famous references on suspect documents and their scientific examination [12] and linked between theory and application so that he became a domain expert in signature verification and analysis and in handwriting analysis.
-Later he was certified by the American board of Forensic Examiners (ABFE) as a handwriting analyst and a forensic document examiner [13,14], so that M. Ammar became formally a domain expert in signature verification and analysis (DESVA).
+Later he was certified by the American Board of Forensic Examiners (ABFE) as a handwriting analyst and a forensic document examiner [13, 14], so that M. Ammar became formally a domain expert in signature verification and analysis (DESVA).
 With the previous brief explanation, we can consider M. Ammar as a DEECDI, and a DESVA.
 We notice that the first DE provided the second one with a golden chance to start his higher education in Japan quickly with a big momentum.